Trushita2603/TalentTrace/README.md

 - Employers can post and manage job listings.
 - Candidates can search and apply for jobs.
 - Admins can monitor and control the system (if admin functionality added).

 ---

+## Contributing

+Contributions are welcome! 🚀

+1. Fork the repository.
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
+4. Push to the branch: `git push origin feature/AmazingFeature`
+5. Open a Pull Request.

+---